AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/planning-for-new-implementation.md

 ---
-title: Planning for your Marketo Engage implementation
+title: Planning for a new Marketo Engage implementation
 description: Learn more about the essential planning and cross-functional team collaboration for successfully implementing a new Marketo Engage instance.
 This tutorial provides sample milestones, team engagements, and resource allocations for a seamless Marketo Engage implementation.
 role: Admin
 level: Beginner